Breastmilk is the food designed by nature for human babies. This means it’s the ideal start for your baby.

 In the end, it’s an individual choice – but it should be an informed choice.

 If you decide not to breastfeed, rest assured that formulas give your baby adequate nutrition.
 And if you need to supplement breastmilk with formula, it doesn’t mean that breastfeeding has to stop completely.

 It’s recommended that you breastfeed exclusively until your baby starts eating solid foods, which usually happens around six months.
 It’s around this time that babies start to need extra food for growth and development.

-Once you introduce solids, experts suggest it’s best for your baby if you keep breastfeeding along with giving your baby solids until your baby is at least 12 months old.
+Your baby needs only small amounts of food for the first few months of solids, and breastmilk is still baby’s main source of nutrition.
+Once you introduce solids, it’s best for your baby if you keep breastfeeding along with giving your baby solids until your baby is at least 12 months old.